 What are General Physical Preparedness Workouts?

 These workouts incorporate many different types of fitness training including traditional strength training, functional strength training, muscular endurance training, hypertrophy (muscle-building) training, aerobic training, anaerobic training, flexibility training, and mobility training.
 The benefits are holistic and the variety of workouts keep interest levels up.

 How much will I train?

-Aerobic fitness will be the focus during this period.
+Aerobic fitness will be the focus during your first block.
 Aerobic workouts use fun cardio equipment and low-intensity resistance training which will enhance the health and efficiency of our endurance-based aerobic energy systems.
 Aerobic workouts train the heart and lungs and form the necessary foundation of fitness required to achieve the best results from high-intensity training.
 Aerobic workouts also help to reduce the onset of many sedentary diseases including high blood pressure, heart disease, type II diabetes, and burn fat when performed at low intensity.
 They can also be used as a calorie-burning restoration session for recovery after high-intensity workouts.

 Deload weeks follow extended periods of hard training.
 During deload, fatigue evaporates, allowing your fitness to recover and grow.
 The Hale Method deload weeks are scheduled mid-program.
 This allows your body to heal, but also provides a contrast week where we introduce yoga and Pilates to enhance your flexibility and mobility.